Are you wondering what a brindle pitbull is?

 What is a Reverse Brindle Pitbull?

-The combination led to a voracious dog that could combat perfectly in the sports.
 The Pitbull was later welcomed in America as a fighting dog.
 Sometime later, these treacherous acts were banned by the law.

-In fact, a Pitties loyalty and care for children has earned the breed the term “Nanny dog”.
 Nonetheless, their history still haunts them.
-Even though the U.K Kennel Club (UKC) recognizes the Pitbull the American Kennel Club (AKC) does not.
+Even though the United Kennel Club (UKC) recognizes the Pitbull, the American Kennel Club (AKC) and the American Dog Breeders Association (ADBA) both recognize the breed’s

 Many years down the lane, the Pitbulls have been stereotyped as a combative canine breed not suitable for adaptation in the home talk more as a pet in the home.

-- American Pit bull Terriers Breed
+- American Pitbull Terriers Breed

 - American Staffordshire Terrier Breed